GMLC-TDC/HELICS/docs/installation/mac.md

 Setup
 -----

+*Note*: Keep in mind that your cmake version should be newer than the boost version.
+If you have an older cmake, you may want an older boost version.
+Alternatively, you can choose to upgrade your version of cmake.

 To set up your environment:

 1. (if needed) Install git on your system for easy access to the